 - It is required that the investor interested in buying a share in an IPO has a PAN card issued by the Income Tax department of the country.

-It is often advised to open a trading account along with the demat account when an investor is looking forward to invest in an IPO for the first time.
+It is often advised to open a trading account along with the Demat account when an investor is looking forward to investing in an IPO for the first time.

 On a closing note